Totalities of Infinite Sets: Introduction

-We conclude $m(A)=2=\mu(\mathcal{P})$ with totalities Considered in their respective contexts as subsets of different types of sets, $A$ and $\mathcal{P}$ have equal totalities. \\

-{\bf $\S$ 4.} \textsc{\bf Conclusion} For any subset $A$ from either of two different metric spaces $(X,d_1)$ and $(Y,d_2)$, the totality $\Omega_{m(A)}$, formed from the metric outer measures, may allow strategic totality comparisons between infinite subsets taken from $X$ or $Y$.
+{\bf Commentary:} Given distinct metric spaces $(X,d_1)$ and $(Y,d_2)$, the spaces' metric outer measures and their corresponsing set totalities may allow strategic totality comparisons between infinite subsets taken from $X$ or $Y$.
 The situation comparing subsets from $X$ vs. from $\mathbb{P}(X)$ is of special note.
+When $X=\mathbb{R}$, real sets with the same totality also have the same cardinality.

-Cantor's theorem, which states the cardinality of $\mathbb{P}(X)$ is always strictly larger than the cardinality of $X$, is delightful.
-Use of totality as constructed in Theorem 1 expresses similarly interesting notions; for example, that for an infinite metric space $X$ having infinite metric outer measure $m(X)$, the uniquely corresponding constructed Hausdorff metric outer measure $\mu(\, \mathbb{P}(X)\, )$ of the power set is also infinity.
+Cantor's theorem states the cardinality of $\mathbb{P}(X)$ is always strictly larger than the cardinality of $X$.
+Totality in Theorem 1 alternatively compares the two spaces; for example, an infinite metric space $X$ having infinite metric outer measure $m(X)$ determines the corresponding Hausdorff metric outer measure $\mu(\, \mathbb{P}(X)\, )$ also as infinity.
 The two sets have equal totalities $\Omega_{\infty}$.
-Importantly, totality comparison of sets is determined only from the metric $d$ on $X$; every step in the computations of $\Omega_{m(A)}$ and $\Omega_{\mu(B)}$ for arbitrary $A \subset X$ and $B \subset \mathbb{P}(X)$ follows from the metric $d$.
+Totality comparison of sets is determined only from the metric $d$ on $X$; every step in the computations of $\Omega_{m(A)}$ and $\Omega_{\mu(B)}$ for arbitrary $A \subset X$ and $B \subset \mathbb{P}(X)$ follows from the metric $d$.
 As illustrated in the example, Theorem 1 allows the totality of any subset of $X$ to be compared to the uniquely defined totality of any subset of $\mathbb{P}(X)$, which can provide a strong mathematical sense of which sets are large and small in their infinite amount.
-Of course, an analysis of totalities for the power set of the power set of $X$ also follows, as does any finite number of additional iterations of power sets of $X$.
+An analysis of totalities for the power set of the power set of $X$ also follows, as does any finite number of additional iterations of power sets of $X$.
 Each iteration employs a strategic totality pair.
-Calculating such comparisons for sets within any metric space can result, for example, for $X$ a Hilbert or Banach space such as $L^2(\mathbb{R})$ and its power set.
+Calculating such comparisons for sets within any metric space can result for $X$ a Hilbert or Banach space such as $L^2(\mathbb{R})$ and its power set.
 This type of comparison is one item that makes enjoyable the application of Cantor's cardinality to different sets.
-Any strategic totality pair, such as in Theorem 1, provides that mathematical enjoyment as well.
+Any strategic totality pair, such as in Theorem 1, provides that mathematical enjoyment as well. \\